gavinlyonsrepo/RF_DATA_LINK/README.md

 1. Transmitter current consumption sleep period ~20uA
 2. Transmitter current consumption wake period ~30mA

 The data packet sent :  XTT.TT,HH.HH,V.VV .
 X is + or - T is temperature, H is humdity and V is battery voltage , 17 bytes.
+The battery voltage function  uses the internal Aref ,  normally this is 1.1 volts in theory.
+User can calibrate for greater accuracy by following instructions in "getBatteryVolts" function  header.

  WL102-341 transmitter and WL101-341 receiver units used :